erinmaus/itsyscape/README.md

-# ItsyScape, a WIP RPG-slash-Tycoon game
+# ItsyRealm, a tiny RPG game

-ItsyScape is a small tycoon game built on [Love2d](http://love2d.org).
+ItsyRealm is a small RPG built on a slightly modified version of [Love2d](http://love2d.org).
 It's very much a work in progress.

-The general idea is you are a god-in-progress trying to obtain Elder artifacts, like the Staff of Armadyllo, to ascend to godhood.
-Using a legion of peeps, you have to defeat enemies, create stuff, and explore in order to find the artifacts.
-Once you do, you can become a god, which has a few perks I guess.
+The general idea is you're a would-be hero trying to save the world from mad gods who wish to conquer it.
+You start out as a weak nobody and can choose how to proceed based on your own desires.
+Throughout the game, you use combat and skills (like a game it's concindentally similar to) to advance and hopefully save the world.

 Currently, none of that is implemented :).
-How lame.
+How lame!
+But there should be a dungeon you can explore soon enough...

 Any similarities to [RuneScape](http://runescape.com) now or in the future are only a coincidence ;).